-The Town Board shall make a determination whether to authorize the project for consideration under the overlay district after making the following determinations:

-- 1) That the project is consistent with the general goals of the Comprehensive Plan; - 2) That the project will not likely be detrimental to the character of its immediate neighboring properties, or the district and town at large; - 3) That the scope of the project will not likely cause operational difficulties on the site that have potential to negatively affect the health, safety, and welfare of the public; - 4) That the town's infrastructure is capable of servicing the project or that the impacts or deficiencies of the infrastructure can be appropriately mitigated; - 5) That the project will eliminate a blight or potential blight within the district; - 6) That the project is consistent with the goals and intent of the overlay district; - 7) That the project is consistent with the requirements of the overlay district and does not exceed the limitations or requirements set forth therein; - 8) That the project is likely to contribute to the economic development of the district and the town at large.

-The Town Board need not find all of the foregoing to authorize the project, provided it sets forth a reasoned elaboration of its findings respecting each of the listed attributes.
-The Town Board shall adopt a resolution authorizing or denying the project to be considered under the overlay district, and shall attach thereto any conditions it finds necessary to maintain the highest standards that are represented by the intent and goals of the overlay district regulations.
-Projects that are authorized by the Town Board shall be referred, together with the authorizing resolution, to the Planning Board for site plan review and approval.

-- C. Once a project has been authorized for review and approval under this Article by the Town Board, the applicant shall file with the Planning Board the application and plans required for site plan or subdivision review and approval as set forth in Chapter 195, Land Development.
-The Town of Yorktown Signage ordinance manual shall govern all matters relating to signs within each overlay zone.
-Such application and plans shall have clearly marked upon their face that said plan is for development in accordance with the standards or this Article.
-The applicant may be required, at various stages of the planning process, to further justify his request to use the standards and procedures set forth herein. - D. The Recreation Requirements as set forth within this Chapter and the Town of Yorktown Town Code shall remain applicable to the provisions of this Article.
+- (1) The Town Board may authorize the project via resolution for review under the overlay district after considering the following factors: - (a) Whether the project is consistent with the general goals of the Comprehensive Plan; - (b) Whether the project will likely be detrimental to the character of its immediate neighboring properties, or the district and Town at large; - (c) Whether the scope of the project will likely cause operational difficulties on the site that have potential to negatively affect the health, safety, and welfare of the public; - (d) Whether the Town's infrastructure is capable of servicing the project or that the impacts or deficiencies of the infrastructure can be appropriately mitigated; - (e) Whether the project will eliminate a blight or potential blight within the district; - (f) Whether the project is consistent with the goals and intent of the overlay district; - (g) Whether the project is consistent with the requirements of the overlay district and does not exceed the limitations or requirements set forth therein; - (h) Whether the project is likely to contribute to the economic development of the district and the Town at large. - (2) Any such resolution shall contain a reasoned elaboration of the potential application of the overlay district to the proposed site based on the above considerations, including whether some of the considerations are relevant to the project.
+The Town Board may attach thereto any conditions that may be desirable to maintain the highest standards that are represented by the intent and goals of the overlay district regulations.
+Projects that are authorized by the Town Board shall be referred, together with the authorizing resolution, to the Planning Board for site plan review and approval. - C. Once a project has been authorized for review and approval under this article by the Town Board, the applicant shall file with the Planning Board the application and plans required for site plan or subdivision review and approval as set forth in Chapter 195, Land Development.
+The Town of Yorktown signage ordinance manual shall govern all matters relating to signs within each overlay zone.
+Such application and plans shall have clearly marked upon their face that said plan is for development in accordance with the standards of this article.
+The applicant may be required, at various stages of the planning process, to further justify his request to use the standards and procedures set forth herein. - D. The recreation requirements as set forth within this chapter and the Town of Yorktown Town Code